Restaurants & Activities in Andorra

 3- Incles Valley

-Another easy walk through a glacial valley surrounded by beautiful alpine scenery.
+Another easy walk through a glacial valley framed by alpine scenery.

-Along the way, you will see contemporary houses inspired by traditional bordes (old stone mountain barns), in a protected area where vehicle traffic is restricted to preserve the site.
+Along the way, you will see modern houses inspired by traditional bordes (old stone mountain barns), in a protected area where vehicle traffic is restricted to preserve the landscape.

 The valley can be explored on foot or by small electric train, over approximately 6 km to the end of the valley, where you will find a charming restaurant serving excellent cuisine, called “L’Ovella Negra”.